Unhappy with your current job? Working online might be the solution for you.

 If you want to work from home, you’ll have to become a writing translator.
 You will translate things from one language to another language, usually on a blog and another business website.
 It’s not the most straightforward job, though, as you must be fluent in both languages to be successful at this.

 You can purchase online businesses or domain names that you think are undervalued and can sell it for a profit later.
 Try starting with small, and go bigger after you learn the ropes.

 19. Course Creator

 Are you an expert in something?
 You can make a course about almost anything these days and post it to one of many available online course providers.
 You can set up a reliable passive stream of income with a single good course.

-For more details, check out this article of work from home jobs in Canada.
+For more details, check out this article of work from home jobs in Canada, or the video below:

 Best Careers for Remote Work in Canada (Long-term)

 I always look at the US to spot worker trends in Canada.
 According to a report published by CNBC, about one in every four remote workers earn US$100,000 a year or more.
 Although this data is from US workers, the point is that you can make a lot as a remote worker.

 A CSR requires excellent verbal communication skills (Knowing French is a plus in Canada), patience, and a willingness to listen to customers.
 It’s a tough job at times, but a decent role for someone looking to work from home.

 21. Software Developer